YanZehong/yanzehong.github.io/_posts/2022-02-13-nlp-word-vectors.md

 </div>

 <blockquote class='subtle'>
   “<strong>There is in all things a pattern that is part of our universe.
-It has symmetry, elegance, and grace</strong> - those qualities you find always in that which the true artist captures.
-You can find it in the turning of the seasons, in the way sand trails along a ridge, in the branch clusters of the creosote bush or the pattern of its leaves. <br /><br />
+It has symmetry, elegance, and grace</strong> ~ Dune (1965)
 </blockquote>

 In this post, we'll go over the concept of word vector/embedding, and the mechanics of generating embeddings with word2vec.
 In addition, both word senses and neural network classfiers are covered in this post.